Battle of Camel (Jamal) - Disrespecting Hadith

 We can observe the searingly outrageous characteristics of the above Ahadith.

-First of all, Abu Bakr Siddiq was the closest companion of the Prophet (sw).
+In case it's supposed to be Abu Bakr according to this Hadith gossip, he was the closest companion of the Prophet (sw).
 He wouldn't even ever think of expressing such rash ideas that clearly violate the Noble Quran.
 Still worse, to falsely dump the forgery by using the name of the Prophet (sw).
-These two Hadiths brazenly slander the Prophet (sw) as well as Abu Bakr.
+These two Hadiths brazenly slander the Prophet (sw) in an effort to misrepresent him.

 Secondly, the narration by Al-Ahnaf bin Qais also insinuates a belittling tone towards Ali bin Abu Talib by referring to him as "this man.